-Founded in 1989, Animal Place’s California animal shelters fills a much-needed niche of farm animal rescue, sanctuary, education and adoption.
+Founded in 1989, Animal Place’s California animal sanctuaries fills a much-needed niche of farm animal rescue, sanctuary, education and adoption.
 Animal Place is one of the largest and oldest animal sanctuaries in the nation.
-We operate a 600-acre sanctuary in Grass Valley, California, and a 60-acre animal shelter in Vacaville, California.
+We operate a 600-acre sanctuary in Grass Valley, California.
 Animal Place extends compassion to all life with a special emphasis on farmed animals.
 This is executed by providing permanent sanctuary, education, legislation and appropriate placement of needy animals.

 Animal Place Sanctuary, Grass Valley, California

 Animal Place’s permanent shelter is a northern California tourist destination spot – nestled between Sacramento and Lake Tahoe, our 600-acre Grass Valley farm animal shelter is a testament to the beauty of the Sierra Foothills.
 Visitors are invited to tour the sanctuary on self-guided and guided farm tours.
 The 400+ animals at our refuge are permanent residents.
 See photographs of rescued animals!

 Animals arrive from small and large farms, slaughterhouses, research facilities, and neglect or cruelty cases.
 All animals find a haven where all their needs are met and their individual quirks respected

 In addition to providing sanctuary for farmed animals, Animal Place serves as an education and advocacy center.
 We offer tours, cooking classes and workshops at the sanctuary as well as volunteer and internship opportunities.
 Because factory farming takes the lives of 10 billion land animals each year in the United States, we promote a vegan, cruelty-free lifestyle.
 If you are ever in the area, we hope you can sign up for one of our tours and meet the wonderful residents at Animal Place.

 Animal Place Rescue & Adoption Center, Petaluma, California